Meet Midnite Townsend

 Cultural Resume

-• I was relinquished and adopted from South Korea as a baby.
-I benefit from White-middle-class privilege from my adoptive family and had the privilege to find and reunite with my first/birth family in 2017.
+• I was born in Seoul, South Korea, then nonconsensually separated from my first family and country, and grew up in the suburbs of Colorado with a White family.
+I have a lifetime of navigating identity, race, body image, depression/anxiety, over control, internalized colonialism, and chronic people-pleasing.
+I benefited from White-middle-class privilege from my adoptive family and had the privilege to find and reunite with my first/birth family in 2017.

 • I identify as queer but benefit from a hetero-passing and presenting romantic relationship.